Save the life of someone you love

 - Annual mammograms beginning typically at age 40

 Breast self-examinations are critical to early detection—that's why Freeman and KSN-TV 16 have joined forces to educate women in the community about breast health and remind them to do monthly breast self-examinations.
-The result, a breast health awareness program called Freeman Buddy Check 16, encourages women to team up with a buddy and remind each other to perform a breast self-examination on the 16th of every month.
+Freeman Buddy Check 16, our breast health awareness program, encourages women to team up with a buddy and remind each other to perform a breast self-examination on the 16th of every month.

 Also on the 16th of each month during the 10 pm KSN-TV 16 newscast, Freeman shares personal stories from area women touched by breast cancer and provides education about breast cancer to encourage women of the Four States to take proactive measures toward good breast health.

-To become a Freeman Buddy Check 16 member, complete our online request form.
+To become a Freeman Buddy Check 16 member, complete our online sign up form.
 In two to three weeks, you’ll receive a membership packet, which includes information on the program, helpful tips and tools for breast self-exam, and a special gift.

 Save the life of some one you love by reminding her each month to do a breast self-exam.